-Note 2: Most cable networks use symbol rates close to 7.0 Msymbols/s or 6.952 Msymbols, as specified for EuroDocsis, see ITU-J. 222.1 Error!
-Reference source not found.
-Prior to the modulation, the I and Q signals are required to be square-root raised cosine filtered with a roll-off factor of 0.15.
-The cable IRD shall
+Note 2: Most cable networks use symbol rates close to 7.0 Msymbols/s or 6.952 Msymbols, as specified for EuroDocsis, see ITU-J. 222.1 [58] Prior to the modulation, the I and Q signals are required to be square-root raised cosine filtered with a roll-off factor of 0.15.
+The cable IRD shall perform the inverse signal processing, in order to recover the baseband signal.